 Saying that to a client, or worse, to a mom, sounds like you haven’t a clue what is going on.

 “The skin looks exfoliated.”
+Those words seem to carry the point across.

 Last week a young man came in that I have been treating for a year.
 He has really bad cystic acne with the pustules filled with blood.
 Sadly, his skin needed a lot of help.
 He was diligent and cleared up beautifully in the usual three to four months.
 Nothing was left but the red marks so we were just seeing him once a month.